 Students focus on crime and violent behavior from viewpoints grounded in the traditional humanities and the social sciences.
-Although they are schooled in the practical knowledge and skills they will need in the criminal justice profession, students also receive thorough preparation in the arts and sciences.
+Students receive thorough preparation in the arts and sciences as well as receive the practical knowledge and skills they will need in the criminal justice profession.

 The Master of Science in criminal justice (M.S.) degree is designed to prepare students to become highly capable criminal justice leaders, planners, practitioners and academicians who will continually improve the criminal justice system and profession.
 The program is also designed to prepare those students who are planning to pursue doctoral degrees.
 Visit www.gvsu.edu/grad/cj for admission details.